cvxpy/cvxpy/doc/source/related_projects/index.rst

 - `Convex.jl <http://convexjl.readthedocs.org/en/latest/>`_ is a Julia-embedded modeling language for convex optimization problems.
 Convex.jl is based on CVXPY and CVX.

-- `CVXcanon <https://github.com/cvxgrp/CVXcanon>`_ is a C++ package that factors out the common operations that modeling languages like CVXPY, CVX, and Convex.jl perform.
+- `cvxcore <https://github.com/cvxgrp/cvxcore>`_ is a C++ package that factors out the common operations that modeling languages like CVXPY, CVX, and Convex.jl perform.

 - `GPkit <https://gpkit.readthedocs.org/en/latest/>`_ is a Python package for defining and manipulating geometric programming (GP) models.